Baizhexuan/EBU6304_Group98/README.md

 # TA Recruitment System Prototype

-This prototype was created for the second assessment of the EBU6304 group project.
 It focuses on the iteration-2 recruitment workflow while still including the basic iteration-1 TA profile functionality needed to make the workflow runnable.